-Although the original Article 55 of 1978 Constitution chose to continue with the principle that all public officers shall hold office at pleasure,6 it however made the decisions made by those exercised power under Article 55 amenable to the fundamental rights jurisdiction of the Supreme Court7 removing hitherto existed bar for any court or institution administering justice to inquire into, pronounce upon or in any manner call in question any such decision.
+Although the original Article 55 of 1978 Constitution chose to continue with the principle that all public officers shall hold office at pleasure7 it however made the decisions made by those exercised power under Article 55 amenable to the fundamental rights jurisdiction of the Supreme Court8 removing hitherto existed principle that no court or institution administering justice shall have the power or jurisdiction to inquire into, pronounce upon or in any manner call in question any such decision.
 This was a yet another step taken to ensure the correctness of such decisions.